 The gestures were unceremoniously rejected and the rot set in.

 Our other long-standing neighbours Steve and Sylv perfect too.
-Steve with his practical wisdom and patience roped in many times to help when Rob was away.
+Steve with his practical wisdom and patience has been roped in many times to help when Rob was away.

 Onto the rescues … and those not needing rescued but enthusiastically plucked from the streets anyway😆 … where do I begin?